RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 With reactor components, an optimizer, and an analyzer loaded, the automated optimization should be under way!
 Let it run for a minute or two to gather some "data".
-After that, stop the reactor components with "Stop Hardware" and close the Rxn Rover window.
+After that, stop the reactor components with :guilabel:`Stop Hardware` and close the Rxn Rover window.
 You will also need to close the two terminals that were opened when the optimizer and analyzer plugins were loaded.